Jtfinlay/Burgess/README.md

 # Burgess

+## Directories

+We were too lazy (and didn't have enough private repos) to split these into sub-repos.
+Enjoy!

+**Burgess-EmployeeApp**: contains the Android app for Bluetooth Connection, the Employee Live Map, push notifications, and a placeholder Customer screen.
+(Tier 1 & Tier 3)

+**PositionSystem**: contains *Position-Processing,* which is a fancy NodeJS server that takes the raw Bluetooth/WiFi metadata and turns it into useful position data.
+(Tier 2)

+**Processing**: holds the post position-processing scripts that take accumulated position data, then reformats, archives, and watches for interactions between customers and employees.
+(Tier 2)

+**Web**: Contains web portal including authentication, live feed, playback, analytics, and other management pages.
+(Tier 3)

+**scripts**: additional scripts for integration

 ## Tier 1

 **Wi-Fi signal collection** is handled by a group of drones that are distributed throughout the physical space.
 Each drone has an AWUS036H wireless adapter, internet connectivity, Airodump-ng tool and the drone scripts.
 The drone scripts run Airodump-ng, format the output and transmit this output to the ‘Queen’.
 The Queen is a master drone that receives data from all the drones and aggregates it prior to forwarding it on to Tier 2 for processing.